parsonsmatt/parsonsmatt.github.io/_posts/2019-03-19-sum_types_in_sql.markdown

 Adding constructors is easy - you add a new column to the `animal` table, and adjust the `CHECK` constraints so that only one can be present.

-This requires less work with adding custom `ENUM` types, requires fewer and less complicated foreign keys, and
+This requires less work with adding custom `ENUM` types, requires fewer and less complicated foreign keys, and has less "dynamic" behavior (linking the `id` and `type` field at runtime vs statically known relationship).

 # Nullable Columns